Luoyadan/SIHG/README.md

-Anonymous Submission ID 43 for WSDM 2021
+Anonymous Submission ID 1326 for WWW 2021
 ============================================
-This is an official PyTorch implementation of paper "Signed Hyperbolic Infomax Graph Network for Interpretable Signed Link Prediction"
+This is an official PyTorch implementation of paper "Interpretable Signed Link Prediction with Signed Infomax Hyperbolic Graph"

 ## Contents